gferreira/fb-variable-values/docs/pages/reference/measurements.md

 : Select two points and click on the button to add a new empty glyph-level measurement to the list.

 color
-: The color of measurement lines and captions in the Glyph View display.
+: Choose a color for the measurement lines and captions in the Glyph Editor preview.

 flip
-: Flip point indexes in the selected measurements to invert measurement direction.
+: Invert the direction of selected measurements by swapping point indexes 1 and 2.

 <div class="alert alert-primary" role="alert" markdown='1'>
 For more information about each column see [Measurements format > Glyph-level measurements](../../measurements-format/#glyph-level-measurements).